How to access

 At a regional level, an innovative study of Taranaki sustainable land used for land-use monitoring purposes was developed from the NZLRI and LUC information.
 Slope and aspect were identified as key factors determining sustainability.
 Many district councils have incorporated NZLRI data into their district schemes.
 Remapping at more detailed scale of 1:50 000 is making the material even more useful to local authorities.

 Lynn IH, Manderson AK, Page MJ, Harmsworth GR, Eyles GO, Douglas GB, Mackay AD, Newsome PJF 2009.
 Land Use Capability survey handbook – a New Zealand handbook for the classiﬁcation of land.
-AgResearch Hamilton; Landcare Research Lincoln; GNS Science Lower Hutt, New Zealand.
+AgResearch Hamilton; Manaaki Whenua Lincoln; GNS Science Lower Hutt, New Zealand.